The tax treatment of ex-gratia payments to a Singapore employee

 In this case, the payment is made for loss of office and is not taxable.

-GCT v CIT specifies also that an ex-gratia payment is made to compensate past, present, or future services and is not supposed to be contractual.
+GCT v CIT specifies also that an ex-gratia payment is made to compensate for past, present, or future services and is not supposed to be contractual.